The short version…

 Multiple pickups!
 You can add more pickups onto the same rod, if you’re kinda crazy.

-It looks cool: This is debatable.
+It looks cool: This is a matter of taste.
 But I sure think so!

 Why it kinda sucked…